potatodudedude/tp/docs/DeveloperGuide.md

 ### Saving Data
 1. Dealing with corrupted data file
-   1. Edit addressbook.json such that the data do not make sense for ConnectS.
+   1. Edit `ConnectS.json` in the data folder such that the data do not make sense for ConnectS.
 For example, removing the name field of any person.

    2. Launch ConnectS from your terminal (`java -jar “ConnectS.jar”`)
         <br><br>